cerner/fhir.cerner.com/content/millennium/r4/financial/financial-transaction.md

 _Implementation Notes_

 * Only the body fields mentioned below are supported.
-* When integrating your application with a client's production environment, the client will have to provide the appropriate financial-transaction-alias values to send with the financial transaction.
+* When integrating your application with a client's environment, the client will have to provide the appropriate financial-transaction-alias values to send with the financial transaction.
 * Cerner's Revenue Cycle Patient Accounting application must be in use at a client site in order to create meaningful FinancialTransactions.
-A FinancialTransaction can only be targeted at a clinical Encounter that has related financial activity/encounters within the Cerner Revenue Cycle Patient Accounting system.
 * When creating FinancialTransactions, a Basic OAuth2 token scope is required in addition to a FinancialTransaction Oauth2 token scope.

 ### Authorization Types